CityOfZion/props/docs/docs/overview.md

 # Overview

 In an effort to enhance the developer experience of the Neo N3 platform, COZ has developed the props project.
-This project is the first of many which will significantly enhance the ease of use and scalability of both smart contracts and off-chain integrations within our ecosystem.
+This project is the first of many which will significantly improve the ease of use and scalability of both smart contracts and off-chain integrations within our ecosystem.

 The props project has 3 primary goals:
 1. Produce a Smart Contract package ecosystem which provides developers with the tools they need to deliver complex on-chain routines to their users out-of-the-box.